 The hotel services are your typical check-in, housekeeping, concierge services and a price per room which reflects comparably what other beachfront hotels at a similar tier of quality in the area, or really in any developed country, are charging.
 We charge market value for the style and quality of accommodations, and that price is apart from our professional and medicine services.
 Our price per hotel room is $500 per night, shared between the number of occupants similarly to other hotels (i.e. for our double shared suites, each person would pay $250 per night).

-In addition to the $500 per night hotel fee, we charge a weekly flat rate of $2000 per person ($1750 for our 5 night/6 day retreats) for our professional and medicine services that come in addition to the hotel services.
+In addition to the $500 per night hotel fee, we charge a flat rate of $2000 per person (for the 5 and 7 night retreats; $3750 for the 12 night retreat) for our professional and medicine services that come in addition to the hotel services.
 Those professional and medicine services include:

 We hope this breakdown helps you to understand our costs to sustain Soltara Healing Center, while also understanding our high degree of care and attention to detail, done by professional and experienced people!
 None of us here at Soltara are bringing in six-figure salaries that you may see in corporate America.
 All of us are here because we deeply and unquestionably believe in the healing that this medicine has brought to our lives, the lives of those we care about, and whom we have met along the way.
 Although many of us live hundreds of miles away from our family and take a significant pay reduction compared to what could be made working for large corporate businesses, we all do this work because we love it, and we put our hearts first!
 This is our small business and we work diligently to not only sustain our center and our employees, but also the community in which we live.

 If you have any further questions, please let us know!